br00ks/englishbot/README.md

 # EnglishBot
 <img src="/images/icon_1024x1024.png" width="75">
-EnglishBot is a prototypical Android application to practice English with.
+EnglishBot is a Android application prototype to practice English with.
 Its main component is a conversational agent based on Rasa.
 The focus is on university specific vocabulary.

 ## Frontend - Android
 Frontend was developed in Android.
 To install on device, start Android Studio and edit the file `Constants.java`.